velocityzen/sql-migrate-up/README.md

 - schema, string ("public") - schema
 - folder, string ("./migrations") - folder with migrations files
 - table, string ("migrations") - the name of the table to keep the history of migration
-- _applyData_, async function that should resolve into a data object that will be applied to every migration file
+- _parameters_, async function that should resolve into a data object that will be applied to every migration file
-- _runSQL_, async function that runs SQL
+- _query_, async function that runs SQL
-- _finally_, async function that will be run after all is done.
+- _end_, async function that will be run after all is done.
 The perfect place to close your connections

 ## API: runMigrations